scylladb/care-pet/go/README.md

 - Build Queries
 - Migrate database schemas

-Web application REST API server resides in `/cmd/server` and uses `go-swagger` that supports OpenAPI 2.0 to expose its API.
+The web application REST API server resides in `/cmd/server` and uses `go-swagger` that supports OpenAPI 2.0 to expose its API.
 API handlers reside in `/handler`.
 Most of the queries are reads.